28 March 2022 | Financial Planning & Analysis

 So, when you are estimating revenue and expenses, use conservative figures.

-Consider a range for each revenue and expense line, and use the most conservative amount (lowest for revenue, highest for expenses) in your projection.
+Consider a range for each revenue and expense line, and use the most conservative amount (lowest for future income, highest for expenses) in your projection.
 This will prevent you from getting into hot water by overcommitting yourself to spending based on an overzealous cash flow projection.

 The best solution, however, is to use a scenario planning platform to generate multiple cash flow projections that give you an idea of what cash flow will look like in various situations (for example, comparing your high revenue estimate with your low revenue estimate).